-KNOW ALL MEN by these presents that:

-SALMON ARM SAVINGS AND CREDIT UNION of P. O. Box 868, Salmon Arm, British Columbia being the holder of a charge by way of mortgage registered in the Land Registry Office at Kamloops under Number N36301 against all and singular that certain n parcel or tract of land and premises being in the District of Salmon Ar .m in the Province of British Columbia and known and described as:

-inter alia Lot 1, Section 6, Township 20, Range 9, West of the 6th Meridian, Kamloops Division Yale District, Plan 29085 in consideration of the sum of One Dollar (\$1.00) hereby agrees and consents to the registration of a Land Use Contract, made between the registered owner of the said Lands and the District of Salmon Arm dated the day of 1976, against the aforementioned Lands in priority to the said charge in the same manner and to the same effect as if it had been dated and registered prior to the said charges.
+KNOW ALL MEN by these presents that: SALMON ARM SAVINGS AND CREDIT UNION P. O. Box 868, Salmon Arm, British Columbia registered the holder of a charge by way of mortgage in the Land Registry Office at Kamloops Number N36301 against all and singular that certain parcel or tract of land and premises being in the District of Salmon Arm in the Province of British Columbia and known and described as: inter alia Lot 1, Section 6, Township 20, Range 9, West of the 6th Meridian, Kamloops Division Yale District, Plan 29085 in consideration of the sum of One Dollar (\$1.00) hereby agrees and consents to the registration of a Land Use Contract, made between the registered owner of the said Lands and the District of Salmon Arm day of 1976, against the aforementioned Lands in priority to the said charge in the same manner and to the same effect as if it had been dated and registered prior to the said charges.